airfanBG/WHproject/README.md

 vamsi1@adventure-works.com
 jane2@adventure-works.com

+"Products have an images stored in db as binary data.
+This is original data format from MS. Some requests with huge amount of data are slow, have in mind this."
 ##
 **Categories** -not requires a Authentication<br />
 "/api/Categories/all-categories" *-returns all Categories* <br />
-"/api/Categories/all-categories-products" *-returns all Products in categories* <br />
+"/api/Categories/all-products-by-category" *-returns all Products in categories* <br />
 "/api/Categories/category-products/{categoryId}" *-returns all products in Category by Category ID* <br />

 ##